+Operational Exploring Inbound0k

-Operational Exploring Exploring0k STOP Send START Keepalive STOP Send; START Keepalive GOTO Operational STOP Send; START Keepalive GOTO Operational payload communications until a new operational address pairs have actually been confirmed.
+STOP Send START Keepalive STOP Send; START Keepalive STOP Send; START Keepalive

+GOTO Operational GOTO Operational

+The reachability detection and exploration process has no effect on payload communications until a new operational address pairs have actually been confirmed.
 Prior to that the payload packets continue to be sent to the previously used addresses.